Disney Cruise Rotational Dining

-Enchanted Garden is a beautiful restaurant which is themed on the gardens of Versailles.
+Enchanted Garden is a beautiful restaurant that is themed on the gardens of Versailles.

-Royal Court is very lavishly decorated and inspired by Disney animation classics such as Cinderella, Snow White and the Seven Dwarfs, Sleeping Beauty and Beauty and the Beast.
-Even the bread basket is in the shape of Cinderella’s carriage.
-The menu is French inspired.
+Royal Court is very lavishly decorated and inspired by Disney animation classics such as Cinderella, Snow White, and the Seven Dwarfs, Sleeping Beauty and Beauty and the Beast.

 Animator’s Palate is more technologically advanced than on the classic ships and has 2 shows.
-The decor is a lot of fun with brightly colored chairs in Mickey Mouse signature colors.
+The decor is a lot of fun with brightly colored chairs in Mickey Mouse’s signature colors.

 The menu is Pacific Rim and American inspired.
 Take some time to look at the restaurant walls where you will find lots of Disney animation objects which change for each show.

 Have you experienced Disney cruise rotational dining?
-Which is your favorite restaurant?
+Which is your favorite Disney cruise restaurant?